Franchise Decision Radar

 Buyer-Fit Profile

 Who this brand is best for, who it’s a weaker fit for, and the specific conditions that should be true before you proceed.
-Not a sales pitch — a calibration tool.
+A calibration tool, not a sales pitch.

 Fee Burden Analysis

-What the financial performance data actually tells you about likely revenue — and what it conspicuously omits.
-Exclusion rates, population definitions, per-territory vs. per-franchisee distinctions, and what the reported averages really mean for a new single-territory operator.
+What the financial performance data tells you — and what it conspicuously omits.
+Exclusion rates, population definitions, per-territory triangulation, and what the reported numbers actually mean for a new operator.

-Illustrative scenarios showing what revenue, fees, and costs look like at different operating levels.
-Payback timelines under conservative, moderate, and strong assumptions.
-Not a forecast — a framework for understanding the math before you commit.
+Illustrative scenarios showing revenue, fees, COGS, and remaining margin at three operating levels.
+Payback timelines under multiple assumptions.
+A framework for the math, not a forecast.

 Investment Breakdown